isomerpages/sla-asean-grp/_agency-listing/Singapore.md

 <img style="width: 30%;" height="auto" width="100%" alt="Singapore Flag" src="/images/Singapore_Flag.png">
 </div>
 <p>The <a href="https://www.sla.gov.sg/geospatial-development-and-services" rel="noopener noreferrer nofollow" target="_blank">Singapore Land Authority</a> (SLA)
-is the national geosptial agency of Singapore, with the objective to support and encourage the adoption of Geospatial data, services and technologies as part of the government’s move towards a Smart Nation.</p>
+is the national geospatial agency of Singapore, with the objective to support and encourage the adoption of Geospatial data, services and technologies as part of the government’s move towards a Smart Nation.</p>
-<p>The objectives of the Singapore Geospatial Masterplan includes establishing
+<p>A key initiative underpinning this objective is the Singapore Geospatial
-a trusted public service to empower effective geospatial policy-making, planning and operations to support the business community and the citizens of Singapore; creating a thriving geo-powered business environment that broadens and deepens the use of geospatial technology and data to improve productivity and encourage innovation; and developing an able workforce skilled in understanding, using and implementing geospatial data for the betterment of their everyday lives.</p>
+Master Plan, which drives Singapore’s national geospatial development, maximising the impact of geospatial information and technology for the economy and the wider society.</p>
+<p>The latest iteration, published in 2024, is co-driven by the SLA and the
+Maritime and Port Authority of Singapore (MPA).
+It is a collaborative and visionary undertaking, bringing together both the land and sea towards transforming Singapore into ‘A Leading Global Geospatial Hub’.</p>
 <p></p>